ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_mentor/feedback_lab02.md

 desc: "Feedback on lab02"
 ---

+# Feedback on lab02

+Here's what to look for when giving feedback on lab02 (a pair lab.)

-# Did they submit to Gradescope?
+## Did they submit to Gradescope?

 This is the first thing to check.
 If they did, and if they got a perfect score, add a congratulations in their feedback repo.
 Everything else is an additional sanity check after that.